 The Defeating Epilepsy Foundation is honored to have the following scholarship committee members help us in awarding our scholarship to those battling epilepsy.

 James C. Spee, Ph.D.

 Dr. Spee is a professor of strategy, sustainable business, and entrepreneurship at the University of Redlands.
 He earned his Bachelor of Science in Mechanical Engineering from the University of Washington, Seattle.
 His MBA and PhD in management are from the Claremont Graduate University in Claremont, California.
 Dr. Spee’s current research includes the discovery of unmet needs among high school Career and Technical Education teachers and coordinators as well as a project related to airport electrification and charging stations for ground equipment.

 Chris was diagnosed with temporal lobe epilepsy after having his first seizure at three years old.
 Chris attended the University of Alabama Honors College and earned a bachelor’s in business administration.
-After graduation, Chris underwent a selective amygdalohippocampectomy and has been seizure free since his surgery.
+After graduation, Chris underwent a selective amygdalohippocampectomy to help gain control of his seizures.
 Along with our scholarship committee, Chris helps to create educational material for our members and help finding potential sponsors to support our work.

 Mary Ellen Gambon